kaizor11/reddit-forum-cluster-analysis/README.md

 **Setup** <br>
 - Install dependencies using `pip install -r requirements.txt`
 - Setup up a MongoDB Atlas database cluster at https://www.mongodb.com/products/platform/atlas-database.
-Put your MongoDB API key in a .env file
+Put your MongoDB uri in a .env file

 **Execution** <br>
 `python auto.py x` where `x` is the time (in minutes) between each run (scrape -> store -> cluster)